I received two kind messages, one from a long-time patient of mine and one from a reader of this blog.

 Work/Life balance is more than just a lofty goal.
 It is essential to creating something special.
 It is part of having faith in who we are and who we are meant to be.

-I would be lying if I said that lately my work life balance has not been tipped to the wrong side.
+I would be lying if I said that my work-life balance had not been tipped to the wrong side lately.

 I want to thank everyone who takes the time to reach out to another person and to help another person, I want to thank everyone who has ever sent me a thank you message, and I want you to know that this is what keeps me going.

-To get each of us closer to that place where we all know we should be, but often forget: With our families, close in friendships, in a healing relationship with our patients, making a difference by using time to fulfill the only thing we can know to be true:
+To get each of us closer to that place where we all know we should be but often forget: With our families, close in friendships, in a healing relationship with our patients, making a difference by using our time to fulfill the only thing we can know to be true:

 Caring for another human being makes us whole, and by doing this we care for ourselves.

 Take time to remember this today and always.
-You will be a better person; you will be a better parent, you will be happy.
+You will be a better person, you will be a better parent, and you will be happy.

 I want to send a special thank you to those who took the time to remind me of this today.
 I am forever grateful.